-The PAF Reading program is an effective program for teaching beginning reading multisensory techniques supported by scientific research.
+The PAF Reading Program is an effective program for teaching beginning reading using multisensory techniques supported by scientific research.
 PAF incorporates reading, spelling, and handwriting instruction into unified lessons that benefit all children, and can prevent reading failure in at-risk children.
 In over forty years of use, thousands of children have learned to read thanks to PAF!

 - Scientifically Proven

-PAF incorporates all the instructional practices supported by the latest research and recommended by the International Dyslexia Association.
+PAF incorporates all the instructional practices supported by the latest research and is recommended by the International Dyslexia Association.

 - Teacher Friendly

 PAF provides all the materials needed to plan and teach daily lessons.
 Everything is at your fingertips.
 PAF was written for teachers, by teachers.

 PAF is the most effective classroom adaptation of Orton-Gillingham instruction and the only one coordinated with a comprehensive reading series.
 Orton-Gillingham was designed specifically for teaching reading to dyslexic students.

 How PAF Works

 The PAF Reading Program provides children with the building blocks they need to learn in a logical order which results in minimum frustration — and maximum success.
 Its step-by-step progression leads not only to improvement in basic skills but to an increased sense of mastery and self esteem.
 Children are taught: